Castlerock

 Historical Significance

 Close to Downhill Estate’s second entrance, you will find School Lane where you can take a leisurely stroll through the grounds of the ruined home originally owned by Frederick Augustus Hervey.
 The historical Mussenden Temple and Downhill Demense were built in the late 1700s by the 4th Earl of Bristol high on the cliff tops in glorious surrounds overlooking the north Atlantic Ocean.
+These sites are steeped in history and can be appreciated on a mythological scale, blending grand narratives with intimate historical details.

 The Mussenden Temple sits perched right on the cliff’s edge with unparalleled inland, cliff, and coastal views.
 A visit here will be a treat for all your senses rich and will stay with you for the rest of your life.
 It is an amazing experience to stand in the spectacular circular stone building virtually hanging over the edge of a 280 ft. towering cliff.